brug-be/railsgirls_guide/README.md

 * clone the project to your machine: `git clone git@github.com:railsgirls-be/railsgirls_guide.git`
 * run `bundle install` to install dependencies
 * run `jekyll serve` to start the local server

+## Hosted instance

+A current version of this guide is hosted on [github pages](http://railsgirls-be.github.io/railsgirls_guide/).